pandora-mccme/hdbmonitor/README.md

 These comments must satisfy the following regular expression: `^--\s*[:field:]\s*=\s*[:value:]\s*$`. `description` lines are optional and will appear in alerts.

 Assertions can be made on SQL side or on Haskell side and it's more native to do them on SQL side, so `assertion` field may have only one of these values -- `null`, `not null`, `true`, `false`, `zero`.
 Frequency is expected to be positive integer.
-I.e any value less than 1 will be treated as 1, fractional numbers will be considered as parse errors.
+I.e any value less than 1 will be treated as 1, decimal numbers will be truncated.

 Incorrect assertion or syntactically wrong query will result in messages to maintainers.

 Telegram token is expected to be stored in environmental variable `TG_TOKEN`.
 You can pass name of the variable as an option. `--token <variable-name>` or `-T <variable-name>`.

-**Recommended usage:**
+**Usage:**
 Running -- `dbmonitor > monitor_log.txt &`.
-It's highly recommended to put `@reboot dbmonitor` line in your `crontab`.
+It's recommended to put `@reboot dbmonitor` line in your `crontab`.

 **Options Reference:**